Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 described above, this is not actually the recommended method.
 We recommend using the MSI as described above instead.

-One common problem with installing the service is the difficulty in uninstalling without the MSI infrastructure being able to clean up old files.
+One common problem with installing the service in this way, is the difficulty in uninstalling without the MSI infrastructure being able to clean up old files.

 {{% /notice %}}